CoachKosik/Project-3-Microsoft-Entra-ID-Identity-Lifecycle-JML/README.md

   - ✔ Active sessions
 - 🧾 Produce **audit-ready evidence** for every lifecycle stage

-These are the roles this project directly qualifies me for:
+This aligns with the expectations for:

 🟦 IAM Analyst
 🟦 Identity Governance Specialist